 Visit Tilburg University on a drop-by-day

-International student and can’t make it to any of our scheduled events?
+Are you an international student unable to make it to any of our scheduled events?
 Don’t worry!
-Every week we offer the opportunity for you to visit our campus during one of our ‘drop-by-days’.
+Come to one of our weekly 'drop-by-days'.

-The Academic year will be opened on September 2nd, 2019.
-The opening is a university tradition.
-Professors come in robes, there are speakers on science and education and we look forward to the new academic year.
+The Opening of the Academic Year is scheduled for September 2, 2019.
+Professors come in robes, there are speakers on science and education and we look ahead to the new academic year.
 This year's theme is 'Tradition and Innovation in Academia', because we want the innovations we pursue to be inspired by our traditions.

 Discover Tilburg University